Migdalo/writeups/rc3-ctf-2016/breaking_news/README.md

 > Download Link: https://drive.google.com/file/d/0B_AQp5s_S-khWjExSllLYjFRR0E/view?usp=sharing

 We were given 20 zip archives.
 I opened one of them to see what was inside, and discovered that the only content was a single text file.
-The file didn't have much in it.
+The file didn't have much in it:

 ```
 Coming to you live from QuarfBlaaaark 7, this is Montgomery Flaaaargendach with Live Forensic Files:
 Raw Forensic Adventures.
 ```

-I wrote a Python script to find out what was inside the rest of archives.
+I wrote a Python script to find out what was inside the rest of the archives.

 ``` python
 import os, zipfile